benjaminleroy/user-guide/creating-and-managing-a-model/the-model-explorer/creating-and-managing-models.rst

    Attribute form of a section node

-.. rubric:: Protecting source files

-:ref:`sec:security.encrypt` explains how you can further protect such a ``.ams`` file by encrypting its contents, allowing you to ship it to your customers as an end-user only module.

 .. rubric:: Exporting a book section

 Alternatively, when you are in the **Model Explorer** on the book